mzipay/openpos-framework/openpos-client-core-lib/README.md

 Run `yarn build:watch` to build and watch for file changes

 ## Link Library to client app for development
-Run 'yarn link openpos-client-core-lib' after installing librarys with either yarn install or npm install
+Run `yarn link openpos-client-core-lib` after installing librarys with either yarn install or npm install